SilkRose/Pony/src/stories/darling-and-date/darling-and-date-meta.md

 ### Ideas
 - Have sub-plot of Rainbow and Fluttershy liking each other, they ask each other out in an epilogue.
 - Each friend helps with one thing:
+	- Rainbow Dash - Provides entertainment, an aerial show, with clouds shaped to spell ‘Rarity <3 Pinkie’.
+	- Fluttershy - Helps make Rarity a dress for Pinkie to give her.
 	- Applejack - Provides the place and sets up the picnic with food for the end of the date.
-	- Fluttershy - Helps make Rarity a dress for Pinkie to give her.
 	- Twilight Sparkle - Provides royal carriage for transportation on the date.
-	- Rainbow Dash - Provides entertainment, an aerial show, with clouds shaped to spell ‘Rarity <3 Pinkie’.
+- Rarity and Pinkie also pick something for the date:
+	- Rarity - Rarity just wants to spend time with Pinkie.
+	- Pinkie - Pinkie wants the same so she comes with the idea of ending the date with a sleepover.
 * At the end of the party, Twilight walks with Rarity home, they talk on the way.
 Rarity is excited about the date, something she says gives Twilight the idea to barrow the royal carriage.

 ### Flow